Patient Monitor Accessories: Complete Guide by Parameter Type

 Accessory Components

 ⚠️ Critical Compatibility Note: SpO2 technology is not universal.
 Different manufacturers use different signal processing protocols (Masimo SET, Nellcor OxiMax, Mindray proprietary, etc.).
-A sensor and cable that physically fit the connector may still produce inaccurate readings if the technology protocol doesn't match.
+A sensor and cable that physically fit may still produce inaccurate readings if the technology protocol doesn't match.
 Always confirm both the physical connector AND the technology type.
 Learn more in our guide to compatible SpO2 sensors for multi-brand monitors.

-Common Issues & Troubleshooting
+Common SpO2 Accessory Issues & Troubleshooting

 Symptom Likely Accessory Cause Solution